Wellbeing support over the break

 You should always check to see if you need a visa for the country you are travelling to and review visa application instructions carefully.
 UKCISA provides guidance on Schengen visas for travel in Europe.

 You can also find further information on the UK Council for International Student Affairs website.
-You will need a letter from LSE, so be sure to plan ahead and request it in advance, because the Student Services Centre operates reduced opening hours in December and is closed for the Christmas closure.
+You will need a letter from LSE, so be sure to plan ahead and request it in advance, because the Student Services Centre (SSC) operates reduced opening hours in holiday periods - find out more about SSC opening times

 Keep your passport and visa safe